naomi-pham/shopping-list/README.md

 4. CLEAR to remove
 5. SAVE a screenshot.

-*Your list is saved to browser unless your hit **CLEAR** so you can go back and check on them anytime of the day.*
+*Your list is saved to browser unless your hit **CLEAR** so you can go back to them anytime of the day.*

 ## Project is build with